wagtail/wagtail/docs/getting_started/pages.rst

 Wagtail page types are Django models that inherit from the ``wagtail.wagtailcore.models.Page`` model.
 Each page type also has a template which is rendered when the user visits a page of that type.

-In this tutorial, we will use the project that we created in the previous tutorial to create a simple website with a blog.
+In this tutorial, we will use the project that we created in :doc:`creating_your_project` to create a simple website with a blog.

 .. contents:: Contents
     :local: